MituuZ/lights-ui/readme.md

 # Lights UI
 A simple one-page Flask application for controlling cronjobs.

+**Note!** This is only intended for local use; it is not suitable or safe to use in a production environment or expose it to the internet without implementing proper security measures.

 Provides a job view with three options to run the cronjob at Schedule 1, Schedule 2 or not at all.
 You can mix and match the jobs as shown in the [examples](#examples).